Vertian/pidohj/README.md

 - [x] Configure & launch `p2pool-vtc`
 - [x] Setup crontab jobs
 - [ ] Display installation report
+- [ ] Modify user input prompt to capture all user input at start of script

 ### Instructions | How to use
 ```